wp-plugins/photo-express-for-google/readme.txt

 == Installation ==

+1. Check the requirements: At least PHP 5.4 is needed to run this plugin.
-1. Upload `photo-express` folder to the `/wp-content/plugins/` directory
+2. Upload `photo-express` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. If you have "Picasa and Google Plus Express" installed, **deactivate it**.
+4. If you have "Picasa and Google Plus Express" installed, **deactivate it**.
 Otherwise the plugin might not work.
 Settings from "Picasa and Google Plus Express" will be automatically migrated on the first activation of Photo Express for Google.
-4. Use Settings link under 'Settings' -> 'Photo Express for Google' and set user name and other parameters.
+5. Use Settings link under 'Settings' -> 'Photo Express for Google' and set user name and other parameters.
 If you need **private albums** access (**required for tag searches**) use the link to request access from Google.
-5. In the edit post/page screen use the picasa icon next to 'Add Media' for image/album selection dialog
+6. In the edit post/page screen use the picasa icon next to 'Add Media' for image/album selection dialog
-6. Select an album or image to insert into your post/page:
+7. Select an album or image to insert into your post/page:
 	* To insert a whole album, click the "Album" button so it toggles to "Shortcode", then click on the album you wish to insert
 	* To insert an image, click on the album the image is in, then select one or more images.
 When done selecting images, click "Insert" to insert all of the selected images